bbhunter/BugBounty-Browser-Extensions/Extensions.md

-# This Plugins are Avilabel for any Browsers.
+# This Plugins are Available For Any Browsers.
 ## Firefox and other Browsers Extensions for Bug bounty Hunters

 #### 1. Foxy Proxy